Feel more comfortable in your own skin

 What options are available to correct gynecomastia?

-Targeted liposuction and or breast reduction surgery can be performed in order to remove or reduce the excess breast tissue.
+Targeted liposuction and or breast reduction surgery can be performed in order to remove or reduce the excess male breast tissue.
 Dr. Fiorillo will have a consultation with you and assess your situation to assist in determining what form of treatment is best for you.